luismfranco/automatedMouseMaze/README.md

 # Behavior Data File

 Data are automatically saved at the end of a session in the desired path as a pickle file.
-This file containa a Pandas DataFrame with the following fields:
+This file contains a Pandas DataFrame with the following fields:

 1. ``trial`` number.
 2. ``startDoor`` for each trial.
 (0) for left, (1) for right.